 An official high school transcript (sent by the high school directly to the Office of Admissions) reflecting work completed from the beginning of the 9th grade through the 12th grade is required.

 The examination offered by the American College Testing Program (ACT) or the Scholastic Assessment Test (SAT) administered by the College Entrance Examination Board is required of all applicants for freshman admission.
-Either one or both of these tests should be taken no later than the June testing date after the senior year.
-Students should feel free to repeat a test, since the highest score will be considered for admission.

 Suggested High School Course Units